 What does BLM (Bureau of Land Management) mean?

-What does BLM stand for?
+What does ‘BLM’ stand for?
 Camping on public land is managed by the Bureau of Land Management (BLM), a United States government department that manages public federal lands like national conservation lands and national forests.
 (In Canada, public land is known as Crown Land).

-Others still are historic trails that are being preserved by the federal government for present and future generations.
+You will also find historic trails that are being preserved by the federal government for present and future generations.

 BLM manages lands that allow RV camping next to scenic rivers, valley views from mountain tops, mountain views from foothills, dry lake beds, and cliffs.
 It’s not unusual to see livestock grazing through the wilderness, and sometimes the only signs a human has been there before are pit toilets off in the distance (or a hot air balloon landing).